Kfwullaert/kfwullaert.github.io/_pages/about.md

 My interests include:
 - Category Theory
 - Semantics of Programming Languages
-- Logic, type theory and formalization
+- Logic, (homotopy) type theory and formalization

 I'm a contributor to the [UniMath library](github.com/uniMath/uniMath) which is a Coq library of computer-checked mathematics using the univalent point of view.